US: Police officer charged over Breonna Taylor raid — but not for her death | DW | 23.09.2020

 In one confrontation, police in protective gear arrested a dozen people.

 The grand jury said police officer Brett Hankinson should face three counts of "wanton endangerment" for shooting into the neighbors' homes.
-None of the charges do not relate directly to Taylor's death.
+None of the charges relate directly to Taylor's death.

 Kentucky law defines the felony as an act that shows "an extreme indifference to the value of human life," with each count carrying up to five years in jail.